zsgwu/G5_GWU_CAPST/README.md

 # EduYou RAG Data Pipeline

+---

+## Executive Summary

+EduYou is a **retrieval‑augmented generation (RAG)–ready data pipeline** designed to support transparent, evidence‑based exploration of education‑to‑career pathways.
+Using publicly available U.S. government data, the system links **fields of study**, **related occupations**, and **labor market outcomes** into semantically coherent documents suitable for vector embedding and retrieval.

+Rather than relying on opaque or speculative generation, the pipeline emphasizes **explainability, data provenance, and responsible use**.
+Retrieved documents provide grounded context for answering user questions about education pathways and career outcomes, while optional generation demonstrates how retrieved evidence can be translated into accessible, natural‑language responses.
+The design prioritizes analytical defensibility and alignment with standard RAG architectures.

+---

 ## Overview

 This project prepares a **Retrieval‑Augmented Generation (RAG)**–ready dataset that connects **fields of study**, **related occupations**, and **labor market outcomes** using authoritative U.S. government data.
 The resulting dataset supports explainable, grounded responses to questions about education pathways and career outcomes.